tomw1808/newscombinator-stats/README.md

 # Summary
-This repository is dedicated to provide some interactive statistics about links crawled by the newscombinator.
-Statistics doesn't have to be that ugly, or?
+This repository is dedicated to provide some interactive statistics.
+The links come from submissions on Hacker News, Reddit, Inbound and others and were crawled by The Newscombinator.
 It provides (Keyword and other) Statistics of around 1 Million links, browseable and filterable in a nice manner.
 We use it internally, mostly.

 ![newscombinator-stats](https://github.com/tomw1808/newscombinator-stats/blob/master/src/assets/images/demo.gif "Newscombinator Stats Demo")

 A saying among data scientists is "Know you data".
+Statistics doesn't have to be that ugly, or?
 So this tool is used internally to get a better picture of the data in the index.

 # Used Technologies
 This frontend uses AngularJS and Material.
 It is basically the gulp-angular generator from yeoman.